-Dubai Pharmacy College (DPC) accepts transfer of students from accredited College with a curriculum that is comparable to that offered at DPC.
+Dubai Pharmacy College for Girls (DPCG) accepts transfer of students from accredited College with a curriculum that is comparable to that offered at DPCG.
 The transfer of students is not allowed after second semester.
-The following are the necessary conditions for transfer to the DPC from other pharmacy colleges:
+The following are the necessary conditions for transfer to the DPC from other pharmacy colleges